 An UL BWP, as described in Subclause 12 and in [4, TS 38.211], for Msg3 PUSCH transmission is indicated by higher layers.

-A UE transmits an UL-SCH in an Msg3 PUSCH scheduled by a RAR grant in a corresponding RAR message using redundancy version number 0.
-Retransmissions, if any, of the UL-SCH in an Msg3 PUSCH are scheduled by a DCI format 0_0 with CRC scrambled by a TC-RNTI provided in the corresponding RAR message [11, TS 38.321].
+A UE transmits a transport block in an Msg3 PUSCH scheduled by a RAR grant in a corresponding RAR message using redundancy version number 0.
+Retransmissions, if any, of the transport block in an Msg3 PUSCH are scheduled by a DCI format 0_0 with CRC scrambled by a TC-RNTI provided in the corresponding RAR message [11, TS 38.321].

-If in slot a UE receives a PDSCH with a RAR message for a corresponding preamble transmission from the UE, the UE transmits a Msg3 PUSCH in slot , where is provided in [6, TS 38.214].
+If in slot a UE receives a PDSCH with a RAR message for a corresponding preamble transmission from the UE, the UE transmits an Msg3 PUSCH in slot , where is provided in [6, TS 38.214].
 The UE may assume a minimum time between the last symbol of a PDSCH reception conveying a RAR and the first symbol of a corresponding Msg3 PUSCH transmission scheduled by the RAR in the PDSCH for a UE is equal to msec. is a time duration of symbols corresponding to a PDSCH reception time for PDSCH processing capability 1 when additional PDSCH DM-RS is configured and, is a time duration of symbols corresponding to a PUSCH preparation time for PUSCH processing capability 1 [6, TS 38.214].